SidJain1412/LoanDataEDA/README.md

 ## Highly Detailed Analysis of Lending Club Loan Data.

-## Using the data to predict interest rates, given some factors.
+## Using the data to predict interest rates, given some factors. (using Gradient Boosting Regressor)

 Analysing the data of more than 800,000 issued loans.
 Data from: www.kaggle.com/wendykan/lending-club-loan-data